sebsel/kirby-micropub/readme.md

 3. Find a [Micropub client](https://indieweb.org/Micropub/Clients) and enter your homepage url.
 Make sure you have [IndieAuth](https://indieauth.com/setup) set up.
 Sign in and post!

 Last but not least: it makes sense to markup your blog with Microformats when using Micropub.
 More information can be found on [Microformats.org](http://microformats.org).
-Also, a Starterkit compatible template for 'article' is provided in `site/plugins/micropub/templates/`.
-When you delete your existing `site/templates/article.php`, it's loaded automatically.

 This plugin should work out of the box with Kirby 2.4's New Starterkit, but there are plenty of options for other sites: